Medically reviewed by Kristin Hall, FNP

 There’s no “best” anti-anxiety medication for every person and anxiety disorder.
-If you think that you have an anxiety disorder, your healthcare provider, relax.
+If you think that you have an anxiety disorder and are wondering how to start the conversation with your healthcare provider, relax.

 If you’re prescribed any type of anti-anxiety medication, use it exactly as prescribed and stay in touch with your healthcare provider to keep them informed about your treatment.

 Dealing with anxiety can be a frustrating, difficult experience.
 Luckily, help is always available.
 If you think you may have an anxiety disorder and need help, you can talk to a licensed psychiatry provider online and start receiving personalized treatment based on your needs.

 Based on your evaluation, you may receive evidence-based medication to help you treat your anxiety symptoms.